-Since July 2012 I'm Director SEO Europe of travel search engine KAYAK, working at their European headquarters based in Zurich (Switzerland).
+Since July 2012 I'm Director SEO Europe of travel search engine KAYAK, working at their European headquarters based in Zurich (Switzerland) Berlin.
 In Germany, KAYAK operates under the brand name SWOODOO and Austrians are probably familiar with CHECKFELIX.COM.
+Update: I left the company in June 2015.

 In 2011, I founded Schwarz & Kollegen GmbH & Co.
 KG in Cologne (Germany).
 The company's focus is helping our clients build up their own successful in-house online marketing department.
 Schwarz & Kollegen is certified Google AdWords Partner and I am listed in the well-respected KfW-Beraterbörse.